blimmer/benlimmer.com/consulting.md

 description: TODO
 ---

-I'm a software engineer and architect by trade.
-I have 10+ years of experience throughout the tech stack, and love helping companies of all sizes achieve their goals.
+I'm a software engineer and architect.
+I have 10+ years of experience working throughout the tech stack, and love helping companies of all sizes achieve their goals.
 Whether you're a startup looking to build your proof-of-concept, or an established shop looking to scale your platform and processes, I'd love to help.